-- the defendant caused, knew about, or should have known about the alleged dangerous condition; and
+- The defendant caused, knew about, or should have known about the alleged dangerous condition

 According to Nevada law, the court has an obligation to determine the property owner’s duty in relation to a premises liability claim and to decide whether the property owner acted reasonably under the circumstances.
 Duty of care is defined as a legal obligation that is imposed on an individual requiring adherence to a standard of reasonable care while performing any acts that could foreseeably harm others.

-- environmental conditions: rain, flooding, debris, snow ice;
+- Environmental conditions such as rain, flooding, debris, snow ice

-- man-made conditions: wet floors, uneven surfaces, loose railings, poor lighting, potholes.
+- Man-made conditions such as wet floors, uneven surfaces, loose railings, poor lighting, or potholes